-One of the things that I love most about Android TV’s is that you can navigate around the screen with nothing more than your TV remote.
+One of the things that I love most about Android TVs is that you can navigate around the screen with nothing more than your TV remote.

 The trouble is the onscreen keyboard still takes up half the screen, even if you’re using an external keyboard.

-How to Disable Android TV Keyboard
+How to Disable the On-Screen Android Keyboard

-But there’s an app called Null Keyboard that will let you disable or hide the keyboard entirely using the same process.
+But there’s an app called Null Keyboard that will let you disable or hide the floating keyboard entirely using the same process.

 Null Keyboard is designed for pure Android, not Android TV, so it isn’t available on the Google Play Store.
-However, you can find it on Aptoide TV so it’s not much of an issue.
+However, you can find it on Aptoide TV, so it’s not much of an issue.

 Download Null Keyboard